syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 ## 🎉 Congratulations

-You have installed a Compound Promise and created an instance of the _EasyApp_!
+You have installed a Compound Promise and created an _EasyApp_ Resource!

 ✅&nbsp;&nbsp;This tutorial concludes the Introduction to Kratix. <br />
 👉🏾&nbsp;&nbsp;You can go ahead and start the next module to learn [how to write your own